jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) income tax on the income of the FIF for which the person is liable under the laws of a country or territory outside New Zealand and which is paid by the person in the income year or part of the income year:
   (c) deemed income is the FIF income from the interest for the year or the part of the income year calculated under subsection (3) or (5):
   (d) top-up amounts is amounts, gains from holding or disposing of the interest, that are top-up FIF income in the year under section EX 60 or EX 61:
-  (e) gains is the total of all amounts that the person derives during the year or the part of the income year from holding or disposing of the interest; the amounts including any foreign withholding tax or other tax that the person is allowed as a credit under section LJ 2 (Tax credits for foreign income tax).
+  (e) gains is the total of all amounts that the person derives during the year or the part of the income year from holding or disposing of the interest; the amounts including any foreign withholding tax or other amount that the person is allowed as a credit under section LE 1 (Tax credits for imputation credits) or LJ 2 (Tax credits for foreign income tax).
 Closing book value zero if changing method
 (9) The closing book value is always zero if the person is using a calculation method for the interest different from the deemed rate of return method at the end of the income year or, in a case to which subsection (5) applies, the part of the income year.
 Top-up income if deemed rate inadequate